aleksandracodes/todolist-node/README.md

 - This project forms a part of the Complete 2022 Web Development Bootcamp with [The App Brewery](https://www.appbrewery.co/).

+- [Here](https://todo-list-ah.herokuapp.com/)  is the link to live project

 ![Main list](public/images/mockup-image.png)
 ![Example list](public/images/mockup-image2.png)